cfjedimaster/LighthousePro/install/readme.txt

 This application was created by Raymond Camden (ray@camdenfamily.com).
 If you find this application worthy, I have a Amazon wish list set up (www.amazon.com/o/registry/2TCL1D08EZEYE ).
 Gifts are always welcome. ;)

+Last Updated: 3/29/10 (2.6.4)
+/config/ColdSpring.xml.cfm - Just a version #.
+/controller/IssueController.cfc - when we email stuff, include project id in link /controller/UserController.cfc - support going to the desired url when logging in /views/login.cfm - remember url for after login /views/projectareas.cfm - Added a bit of text to make it clear this was a system wide setting.

 Last Updated: 12/13/09 (2.6.3)
 /config/ColdSpring.xml.cfm - Just a version #.